How to Backup File Versions in Windows 7 with File History Similar

 3. Click the second bar to select a location path to save the image backup.
 It brings you a File Explorer window, so you can select any folder on the local drive, external drive or network drive as the destination location.

-4. In order to have your backup updated automatically, click “Schedule Backup” to set a scheduled backup mode, you have 3 options, including Daily, Weekly, Monthly.
+4. In order to have your backup updated automatically, click “Schedule Backup” to set a scheduled backup mode, you have 3 options, including Daily, Weekly, and Monthly.

 The schedule backup is usually used with incremental backup, which backup only changed files since last backup.
 In view of increasing backups and limited space, you may receive backup disk full error.
 To prevent it at begining, try automatic backup cleanup (supported by professional version), it helps you delete old backup image regularly.